Leader-board/OA-and-Interviews/Online Assessments.md

 exception, like AMEX).
 Also, unlike HackerRank, once you “submit” a solution during a test, you cannot make any changes to it.

+It is hence important to validate correctness of a solution by running it with custom test cases and watching out for corner cases - it is easy to make simple errors that can badly affect the score.

 ### CodeSignal

 Normally used by companies for their GCA (General Coding Assessment)